BitcoinMitchell/prestashop-plugin/README.md

 * Prestashop 1.7.7.x
 * BTCPay server v1.0.6.4

+**Note**: The legacy version can be found at [prestashop-plugin-legacy](https://github.com/btcpayserver/prestashop-plugin-legacy) and will not recieve any further support at this time.

 ## Internals

 This plugin support creating orders before or after payment.
 That said the `before`-mode still requires a callback from the BTCPay server itself so that all relevant data is available during order creation.